SagarDeka-2299/CanvasPlay2D/README.md

         }
     ]

-    //if we use any image assets, audio assets the specify them scene1.AssetNeeded={
+    //if we use any image assets, audio assets then specify them scene1.AssetNeeded={
         {name:'my image',//this name can be used in script to use this asset url:'myimage.jpg'}'